On the TAP equations via the cavity approach in the generic mixed $p$-spin models: Proof Sketch

 \section{Proof Sketch}

 Our approach adapts a similar route as \cite[Theorem 1.7.7]{Tal111}, where the TAP equations in the SK model were established at very high temperature relying on the fact that the overlap $R(\sigma^1,\sigma^2)$ between two replicas $\sigma^1,\sigma^2\sim G_N$ is concentrated around a deterministic constant.
 However, this concentration is no longer valid in the low temperature regime.
 Our proof utilizes, instead, a conditional concentration property of the overlap, deduced from the ultrametricity \eqref{eqn:ultrametricity}, that the overlap between two independently sampled spin configurations from the conditional Gibbs measure on an approximate pure state is concentrated around $q_P.$ In this section, we elaborate some key steps to summarize the main ideas of our arguments.
-We believe that our approach is potentially applicable to establish the TAP equations in many other mean-field spin glass models.
-First, we settle down our standard notations.
+We believe that our approach is potentially applicable to establish the TAP equations in { some other mean-field spin glass models, such as the multi-species model \cite{barra2015multi} and the perceptron model \cite[Chapter 2]{Tal111}.} First, we settle down our standard notations.